Question: when are you supposed to encounter Catwoman?

 Posted 11 June 2014 - 07:57 AM

 Ah, I hadn't heard about Rocksteady's change of heart regarding the game's release date until now.
 Not the worst thing in the world, I suppose.
-It'll be next year (at the earliest) before I even begin to think about upgrading.
-Besides, I'd much prefer them to take their time and get it right rather than rush it out.
+It'll be next year (at the earliest) before I even begin to think about upgrading and I'd much prefer them to take their time and get it right rather than rush it out.

 Interestingly, it seems deliberate that they haven't featured much of Detective Mode as yet.
 The thought occurs that they may have figured out another way of incorporating its attributes without forcing the player to be in it quite as often.
 It was never any more than a minor irritation, but I remember feeling an ever-so-slight tinge of sadness when I had to use it for long periods of time in the previous titles, because it meant appreciating the level design less.